dreamerblue/recent_contests/README.md

 ## How To Use

-- Single HTML: Download rc-x.x.x.html, then deploy or open it.
+- Single HTML: Download rc.html, then deploy or open it.

-- Chrome Extension: Download rc-x.x.x.crx, open your Chrome's Extensions page and drag the crx file to it.
+- Chrome Extension: Download rc.crx, open your Chrome's Extensions page and drag the crx file to it.

 	**Note**: You can also search the extension via Chrome Web Store.